Reeves County License Hearing Guide

 What It Is

-- Separate from Criminal Court: It's crucial to understand that the ALR hearing is a completely separate process from your criminal DUI case.
-The outcome of the ALR hearing does not determine your guilt or innocence in the criminal case.
+• Separate From Criminal Court: The ALR hearing is a civil proceeding separate from your criminal DUI case.
+The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Texas DPS had sufficient legal grounds to suspend your driver's license.
+• Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to justify suspending your license.

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Texas ALR hearings can be invaluable.
-They can help you navigate the process, gather evidence, present your case effectively, and cross-examine witnesses.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can represent you at the hearing, present evidence, cross-examine witnesses, and argue on your behalf.

 Possible Outcomes